chenasraf/dart_script_runner/README.md

 You might use it to chain multiple commands into a unified build process, format and lint your documents, or more.

+The advantage over make is that this is auto documented, and will automatically load your scripts from the directory that contains `pubspec.yaml`, instead of having to find the root project dirctory manually.

 This project was developed with inspiration from NPM's `scripts` inside `package.json` and is meant to work similarly, though it can be customized to fit your needs more specifically.